charles-wish-banner-gokr

 Copyright 2009 Charles Wish

-Having studied the lives of these painters closely and although I wouldn’t describe them as being outright sexist, they most certainly were effeminate-phobic (i.e. unreasonably concerned, and sometimes even terrified, of appearing too “girly” in the presence of their peers).
-What’s more, as far as history and location were concerned these painters (all of whom were men) had conditionally positioned themselves to represent one of the most stoically misogynistic places on earth -- late 19th and early 20th century mid-western America.
+Having studied the lives of these painters closely, I wouldn’t describe them as being outright sexist, but they most certainly were effeminate phobic (i.e. unreasonably concerned, and sometimes even terrified, of appearing too “girly” in the presence of their peers).
+What’s more, as far as history and location were concerned, these painters (all of whom were men) had conditionally positioned themselves to represent one of the most stoically misogynistic places on earth – late 19th and early 20th-century, mid-western America.
 So again, why in the world was there so much feminine energy in their pictures?
-It clearly wasn’t just some unconscious happening derived from a wanton yearning for the opposite sex; an argument which has frequently been made, but would now be even more difficult to prove given solid evidence maintaining one of the movement’s most prominent participants’ closeted homosexual-identity.
-[1] No, these paintings all contained real vigor of the Devi stuff, or what many South-Asians often refer to as: Shakti.
+It wasn’t merely some unconscious wanton residue driven by an underlying desire for the pleasurable company of the opposite sex - an argument that has often been made but would now be even harder to prove, given pretty solid evidence of one of the movement’s most prominent participants having a closeted homosexual identity.
+[1] No, these paintings all contained something much more tangible and precise; real vigor of the Devi stuff, or what many South Asians often refer to as Shakti.

-Growing evermore curious about all of this, I began to further study the cultural time and places in American history these painters had tethered their imagery to.
-And, one piece of historical fiction that stood out most is a now obscure (but bestselling in its day) novel entitled: “Kings Row.”
-Published in 1940 it tells the story of two young men coming of age in mid-western America circa 1890’s.
-Chocked full of socioeconomic themes and sexually-political nuances (which still remain relevant) it describes in great detail how societal situations like these relate to the real life hardships and challenges all of us at some time or other must face.
-But, what really struck me about the piece, which was also written by a man who had been steeped in mid-American anti-girlish values, is the flame of muliebrity that burns so strongly throughout every chapter.
+Growing evermore curious about all of this, I began to further study the cultural time and places in American history to which these painters had tethered their imagery.
+One piece of historical fiction that stood out the most is a now obscure, but once bestselling, novel titled “Kings Row”.
+Published in 1940, it focuses on the story of a young man coming of age in Midwestern America circa the 1890s.
+Full of socioeconomic themes and sexually-political nuances (which still remain relevant), it describes in great detail how gender and societal situations relate to the real-life hardships and challenges all of us, at some time or other, must face.
+But, what really struck me about the piece, which was also written by a man steeped in mid-American anti-girlish values, is the flame of muliebrity that burns so strongly throughout every chapter.

 So how and why is this?
-How on earth were men who were communally encouraged from childhood to constantly carry the anvil of white, hetero, masculinity in their back pockets so justly able to locate (and wield) the accompanying hammer of the Divine Feminine?
-The answer which best catered to my biases lies somewhere along these lines: Within the genius of Tantric awareness and causation there is no way whatsoever to separate the feminine from the masculine, period.
-Consciousness and its ability to manifest content, fire and its power to burn, truth and its ability to nurture beauty, etc. All of these symbolically codified gender-specific pairings (and more) are eternally and cosmically inseparable.
+Why were men who were communally encouraged from childhood to constantly carry and demonstrate the anvil of white, heterosexual masculinity, able to justly locate and wield the accompanying hammer of the Divine Feminine?
+The answer which best catered to my Ind-American biases lies somewhere along these lines: Within the genius of Tantric awareness and causation, there is no way, whatsoever, to separate the feminine from the masculine, period.
+Consciousness and its ability to focus on and generate content, fire and its power to burn, truth and its ability to nurture beauty, etc. All of these symbolically gender-specific pairings are eternally and cosmically inseparable.
 As the opening line from the Saundarya Laharī clearly states: “Without the indissoluble union of Shiva and Shakti nothing in this universe happens, not even the smallest occurrence.”
 [2]

-For sure, from an idyllic position sexually-dimorphic separations are very real; otherwise we wouldn’t be so concerned about how our attempts at identifying with these discrepancies are interpreted.
-However, once we set about trying to manifest something things get kind of iffy, as a natural degree of binary blending always occurs.
-Two distinct archetypical components immortally coupled in a semi-distinct union.
+So, where Tantric cosmology is concerned, sexually-dimorphic separations are very real; otherwise, we wouldn’t be so sensitive about how our attempts at identifying with such discrepancies are interpreted.
+However, once we set about trying to manifest something, hard definitions around gender lines get kind of fuzzy, as a natural degree of binary blending always occurs.
+Two very distinct architypes, operatively coupled in a semi-distinct union.

-Which means, no matter who you are, what you do, or what you look like -- if one decides to sport a beard, smoke a cigar, put on a flannel shirt, and chainsaw a tree down there’s always going to be a particle of femininity inherent in the endeavor.
-And, if one decides to shave one’s legs, put on mascara, sport a tutu, and dance the little swans there’s always going to be a degree of masculinity there as well.
-Trying to edit this fundamental gendership is quite insane.
-As matter of fact, the more we lean in one idyllically gendered direction the more the other ideal will rise to counter balance our endeavors; a phenomenon which is overtly apparent in the imagery of the Regionalists.
-The more they attempted to paint like men (especially by negating the feminine) the more the Goddess found a way to reveal Herself.
+Which means, no matter who you are, what you do, or what you look like, if one decides to sport a beard, smoke a cigar, put on a flannel shirt, and chop down a tree, there’s always going to be a particle of femininity inherent in the endeavor.
+Or, if one decides to shave one’s legs, put on mascara, sport a tutu, and dance the “little swans,” there’s always going to be a degree of masculinity there as well.
+Trying to edit this fundamental gendership is quite insane, especially from an aesthetic sense.
+As matter of fact, the farther we lean in one imagistic gendered direction, by trying to absolutely eradicate the imagery of the other, the farther the opposite gender’s nuances will rise to counter balance our endeavors; a phenomenon which is overtly apparent in the pictorial efforts of the Regionalists.
+The more they attempted to paint like men by negating the feminine, the more the Goddess found a way to reveal Herself.

 Thus, the premise behind the work which accompanies this essay: